Oprah Winfrey will help Freestore Foodbank volunteers make meals for Cincinnati school kids

 That’s according to the 2017 Child Well Being Survey.
 The University of Cincinnati polled 2,700 adult caregivers across the region for the survey on behalf of Cincinnati Children’s Hospital Medical Center, Interact for Health and United Way of Greater Cincinnati, which sponsor the survey to gauge the health of local children every five years.

-Volunteers will join Winfrey for an “O, That’s Good!” pizza party after they assemble meals.
+Volunteers joined Winfrey for an “O, That’s Good!” pizza party after they assemble meals.